Delicious crab apple jelly, shimmeringly pale pink, reminds me of my childhood.

-One of my abiding childhood memories is of my mother making jellies, specifically the jelly bag hanging from on an upturned stool on the kitchen worktop with the cooked fruit straining, running and then dripping through.
-I can well remember watching the drips getting slower and slower and eventually stopping as the mixture strained, and watching that last tantalising drop that resisted gravity and clung to the bottom of the jelly bag.
-My mother would tell me “NOT to poke the jelly bag” as that would lead to cloudy jelly, the cry of “Do NOT poke the jelly bag” has now been uttered from my lips to visitors to my kitchen who have looked as if they might be getting a little too close to it for my comfort.
+One of my abiding childhood memories is of my mother making jams, jellies and other preserves.
+I particularly remember jelly making, like crab apple jelly; the jelly bag full of cooked fruit hanging from on an upturned stool on the kitchen worktop with the juice first running through in a steady steam, and then the drips getting slower and slower and eventually stopping as the mixture strained, and watching that last tantalizing drop that resisted gravity and clung to the bottom of the bag.
+My mother would tell me “NOT to poke the jelly bag” as that would lead to cloudy jelly; as mother, as daughter: the cry “Do NOT poke the jelly bag” has now been uttered from my lips to visitors to my kitchen who have looked as if they might be getting a little too close to it for my comfort.
 Jelly is so easy to make, minimal chopping and no time consuming peeling, coring or stoning, so it appeals to my fuss free cooking preferences.

 Crab or wild apples are small tart fruit, trees literally dripping with crab apples are often found in gardens as they look attractive, all too often the fruit are left picked and fall and are left to rot under the tree.

 Crab apple jelly is a beautiful salmon pink colour which I greatly enjoy having in the store cupboard; it goes well with pork in place of apple sauce and is equally delicious on toast or bread.
 Crab apples are also full of pectin (which makes the jelly set) and are thus ideal for the first time jelly maker.

 - Never poke or squeeze the bag as the jelly will go cloudy